DavidThomasFrontend/recipe-managerV2/README.md

-Most of these problems were remedied by researching the issue and adding the relevant  fixes such as entering the correct path to my css file or keeping track of my mongo labels for each recipe/diet category
+Most of these problems were remedied by researching the issue and adding the relevant  fixes such as entering the correct path to my css file or keeping track of my mongo labels for each recipe